turbot/steampipe-plugin-ldap/docs/tables/ldap_organizational_unit.md

 # Table: ldap_organizational_unit

-An organizational unit contains users, computers, groups etc.
+An organizational unit contains users, computers, groups, and other objects.

-**Important notes:**
+**Note:**

-This table supports optional quals.
-Queries with optional quals in `where` clause are optimised to use ldap filters.
+- This table supports optional quals.
+Queries with optional quals in a `where` clause are optimised to use LDAP search filters.
+- If `filter` is provided, other optional quals will not be used when searching.

-Optional quals are supported for the following columns:
+- Optional quals are supported for the following columns:
   - `description`
-- `filter` - Allows use of explicit query.
-Refer [LDAP filter language](https://ldap.com/ldap-filters/)
+  - `filter` - Allows use of an explicit filter.
+Please refer to [LDAP filter language](https://ldap.com/ldap-filters/).
   - `ou`
   - `when_changed`
   - `when_created`

-**Note:** This table supports an optional `filter` column to query results based on the LDAP [filter](https://ldap.com/ldap-filters/) language.

 ## Examples